 Like the currency of the United States, Australia & New Zealand currency comes in the form of coins and notes.
 In Australia, the basic unit of currency is the Australian Dollar.
 In New Zealand, the basic unit of currency is the New Zealand Dollar.
 We recommend googling ‘Australian Currency’ or ‘New Zealand Currency’ to have an idea of the money and coin currency in your soon-to-be new home.

 We do not recommend bringing large amounts of cash with you for security and safety reasons.
-However, you may wish to bring a small amount of the local currency for any initial personal expense needs.
-Most major banks in large U.S. cities have foreign currency in stock but smaller regional banks may have to order different currencies.
+However, you may wish to bring a small amount of Australian or New Zealand currency for any initial personal expense needs.
+Most major banks in large U.S. cities have foreign currency in stock, but smaller, regional banks may have to order Australian or New Zealand dollars.
 Therefore, do not wait until the last minute to place your order.
-Alternatively, you can exchange money at the Los Angeles, Dallas or San Francisco Airport before you depart for the overseas flight.
+Alternatively, you can exchange money at the Los Angeles, Dallas, Chicago, or San Francisco Airport before you depart for the overseas flight.
 This is slightly more expensive than using a local bank (1%-2% higher fees), but can be convenient.
-Currency exchanges are not open 24 hours in Australia or New Zealand, so you should obtain the foreign currency in Los Angeles, Dallas or San Francisco.
+Currency exchanges are not open 24 hours in Australia and New Zealand so you should obtain the foreign currency in Los Angele, Dallas, Chicago, or San Francisco.

 Money Access Abroad